 Payroll compliance is vitally important to the legal operation of any business.
-Consistently applied pay policies, accurately calculated overtime, and proper FMLA administration all protect your business from legal problems and provide your workforce with consistent compensation.
+Consistently applied pay policies, accurately calculated overtime and proper FMLA administration all protect your business from legal problems and provide your workforce with consistent compensation.

-If you as an employer are controlling and directing how and where work is performed and providing equipment, but classifying the worker as an independent contractor and not an employee, you need to look carefully at the business relationship.
-Misclassifying employees as independent contractors can leave your company liable for back payroll taxes, fines, and penalties.
+If you as an employer are controlling and directing how and where work is performed and providing equipment but classifying the worker as an independent contractor and not an employee, you need to look carefully at the business relationship.
+Misclassifying employees as independent contractors can leave your company liable for back payroll taxes, fines and penalties.

-Adjustments to Salaried Employee Pay
+2. Adjustments to Salaried Employee Pay

 Employers must use caution with exempt employee pay and pay a fixed salary each pay period.
 This can’t be reduced due to the quality or quantity of work performed and must be the full salary each week work is performed, with a few specific exceptions.
 Quantity and quality of work issues are performance issues that can’t be addressed by docking exempt employees' pay.